mxnt10/themepack2background/README.md

 ### All Resources

-1) **themepack2background** - Extracts the images from packages (desk)themepack and install the images directly in the background directories of the KDE, MATE and XFCE interfaces.<br/>
+1) **themepack2background** - Extracts the images from packages (desk)themepack and install the images directly in the background directories of the DDE, KDE, GNOME, MATE and XFCE interfaces.<br/>
 2) **themepack2deb** - Convert packages (desk)themepack in deb packages.<br/>
 3) **themepack2rpm** - Convert packages (desk)themepack in rpm packages.<br/>
 4) **themepack2txz** - Convert packages (desk)themepack in txz packages.